Skip to content

 Revenue

-Often referred to as the "top line," revenue is a company's money from sales.
+Often referred to as the "top line," revenue is a company's money from sales and any non-operating income.
 As you likely know, revenue is critical to an organisation's success.
 The greater your expenses, the greater your revenue needs to be to remain profitable.

 COGS